Sunday Brunch: Quick and Easy Low Calorie Breakfast Ideas for The Weekend

 - Fry the mushrooms in a non stick pan on a relative high heat.

 - Add the frozen waffles to the grill along with the bacon (10 mins after the tomatoes).
-Alternatively make your own waffles in a waffle maker like the one advertised.
+Alternatively make your own waffles in a waffle maker like the one advertised by Amazon below.
+I have since bought this machine and now make my own.
+It's so easy to use and really handy to have almost instant waffles on a whim.
+My little girl adores waffles.

 - Boil the kettle and fill a pot with water adding a good splash of vinegar (cider, white wine or even a fruity vinegar won't leave a a nasty taste on the eggs) bring to a low bubbling simmer.

 - Crack your eggs into individual small cups.
 When you have a nice even bubble gently lower the cups into the water tipping the egg in, taking the cup from under the floating egg.
-If you like gadgets invest in an egg poacher like the one advertised.
+If you like gadgets invest in an egg poacher.
+I bought one for my sister and she regularly uses it on Sunday mornings.
+The eggs come out very well, although a little practice is required.
+I like my way.

 - Keep an eye on your food as it cooks.
 You may need to adjust your settings according to your cooker and grill.
 If you like warm plates, place two under your grill to warm.